 Suggestions for Additions or Alternatives to this Itinerary for Thailand

 Scroll to the very bottom of this post to see more details on how to adjust and change this itinerary.
 With a little more time (or a willingness to spend more time traveling) you can add on a visit to Chiang Mai.
 Another easy option is to swap Phuket for Krabi.
-If you want to make this into a 10-day Thailand itinerary (or even a 7-day Thailand Itinerary) you can decrease your visit to Krabi, or leave off Khao Sok.
+If you want to make this into a 10-day Thailand itinerary (or even a 7-day Thailand Itinerary) you can decrease your time to visit to Krabi, or leave off Khao Sok.

 Who is this Itinerary For Thailand For?